theinvertedform/umt.world/index.md

 ---
 title: Index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a writer and philosopher interested in politics and art.
-I publish critical writing on contemporary culture; historical research on our modern origins; and literary non-fiction about what matters most to life.
-This website is a frequently-updated experiment in new media design, combining literary and [technical means](/about) to develop an outsider's *dialetical image of the present*.
+I am a writer and philosopher interested in art and history.
+I publish critical writing on modern culture and its origins, and stories about how it feels to live in the contemporary.
+This website is an evolving experiment in new media design.
+It combines literary and [technical means](/about) to develop an outsider's *dialetical image of the present*.
 ---
 {%- assign date_format =  "%b %d %Y" -%}